Sarawak Corridor of Renewable Energy: Targets

 The initial aim of setting up SCORE was to develop central region of Sarawak, improving the state's economic growth, thus achieving the national objective of Vision 2020 for becoming a developed state.
 The development corridor also targets 1.5 million jobs creation by the year 2030.
 By 2013, the state government has identified SCORE as one of the means to achieve high income and advanced economy by 2030.
 The economic corridor also planned to achieve RM 334 billion (US$110 billion) in total investments, where RM 67 billion (20%) are funded by the government (a mix of investments from government-linked companies, state, and federal funds) and the remaining RM 267 billion (80%) are funded by private sector.
-Other targets include: increase the size of the economy by a factor of five, increase the number of jobs by a factor of 2.5, and doubling the population to 4.6 million.
+Other targets include: increase the size of the economy by a factor of five to RM 118 billion, increase per capita income to RM 97,400, increase the number of jobs by a factor of 2.5, and doubling the population to 4.6 million by the year of 2030.

 It focus on ten priority industries in agriculture, mining, and manufacturing sectors such as aquaculture, livestock rearing, timber, palm oil, petroleum, aluminum, and steel and glass industries.
 Total investments into these industries are projected to reach RM 200 billion where oil-based industries amount to RM 60 billion, aluminium industry accounted for RM 23 billion, palm oil industry at RM 17 billion, and timber-based industry RM 11 billion.
-Malaysia failed to achieve developed nation status in the year 2020.